Collection Development Policy

 The newspaper collection includes newspapers from major cities, but the primary focus is on regional newspapers.
 The local newspaper The Forum is available on microform from its beginnings in the late 1800s.
 The library maintains the North Dakota Census on microform as it enters the public domain.

-The Periodical Committee is responsible for the selection of materials for the Periodical Collection.
-The Periodical Committee will meet once a year to discuss policy issues and acquisitions/discards for the current year.
+Selection of materials for the Periodical Collection will be reviewed annually.
 New serials will begin the following year.
 Ordering, maintaining, and discarding of serials is performed by the Technical Services Department.

 VIII.
 Teen Collection